 Dear Anthony Bouch, thank you for answering so fast to my previous e-mail.
 As a person and, as well as a photographer, I admire your proposal of donating money for charity purposes.
 As a project manager, however, I cannot do it.
 You are right that the agency Grafenstein Freizeit- und Tourismuswerbung is a commercial organization.
 The problem by this project is of other nature - we are not paid by the client.
 The magazine is being financed only by the ad-sell.
 As you know, the advertising market in printed magazines has shrunk dramatically.
 We are, therefore, forced to cut all the expenses to minimum.
 I can always buy relatively cheap stock photos (www.123rf.com, www.fotolia.com, etc.) but the quality and the selection is rather limited.
 This is why I try to find great photos on flickr and ask their owners, if they were interested in supporting the project.
 Despite the evident financial problems, I try to produce a magazine of the highest standard possible.
 We would be, of course, ready to donate some money.
 As I mentioned before, I find the idea really amazing.
 We can donate, however, about 5 Euro per photo.
 This is what I can pay for a photo.
 Please do not understand me wrong.
 I try not to bargain.
 My only aim is to create a good magazine with a little budget.
 If you were not interested in supporting this project under the conditions mentioned above, I would understand it completely.
 I really admire your your idea of donating the money and hopefully we will work together someday on this basis.
 Let my know, what is your decision.
 In case of the negative decision, please forgive me for taking your time.
 Best regards, J.M.
 Project Manager Grafenstein Freizeit und Tourismuswerbung GmbH experts in tourism communication

 Okay - so J.M. thinks my donation idea is a good one, although the limit of his charity appears to be just 5.00 Euros per picture.
 And again there are troubling phrases in the message above - in particular where J.M. appears to be asking me to share in his company's financial difficulties by 'supporting the project'.
 So there are two themes here.
 The first is the disingenuous nature of these emails.
 Please J.M., let's call a spade a spade.
-You want to use some pictures for free (and in exchange for a credit) in order to make money for your business.
+You want to use some pictures for free in exchange for credit/attribution in order to make money for your business.
 And that's all.
 So stop with the 'sharing' 'caring' malarkey - and just say that.
 Tell your potential contributors that you are offering attribution-only compensation.
 And whatever you do - be clear about the license you are requesting from them.
-The second theme - is well, the challenges of making a living as a photographer, and it's not a profession I envy at the moment.
-There are thousands of J.M.s out there, hoping to find amateur or novice pro photos that they can use commercially, for free - hoping that the kudos of putting their name in a publication will be enough for the photographer to want to license the image.
-And I guess that's ok if you were just getting started and wanted a few tear-sheets to put in your book.
+The second theme - is well, the challenges of making a living as a photographer.
+It's not a profession I envy at the moment.
+There are thousands of J.M.s out there hoping to find amateur or novice pro photos that they can use commercially, for free - hoping that the kudos of putting their name in a publication will be enough for a photographer to want to license the image.
+I guess that's OK if you were just getting started and wanted a few tear-sheets to put in your book.
 But moving on from there is an even bigger challenge if the next wave of amateurs or novice pros are all prepared to do the same.